endatabas/endb-book/src/reference/operation.md

       --key-file <KEY_FILE>          [env: ENDB_KEY_FILE=]
 ```

+The `-d` option accepts a special value of `:memory:` to run an in-memory node,
+without persisting anything to disk.

 The `--cert-file` and `--key-file` options are ignored when `--protocol` is set to `http`.
 When `--protocol` is set to `https`, they are both required.